Discover interesting facts about our garlic chomping neighbours in this definitive guide to The French!

 Or vineyards ripe with fruit and sun,

-Or currents from some Frenchman's bun,
+Or currants from some Frenchman's bun,

 Or French salami, moist and pink,